MIND YOUR LIVER. IT NEEDS YOU. ™

 Patterns of emotional eating, disordered eating, and rapid weight change can directly impact liver health, especially in young adults.

 Whether it’s restriction, binge eating, or purging, eating disorders can disrupt your body’s systems in ways that aren’t always visible.
-The liver (your body’s processing center) takes a direct hit.
+Your body’s processing center, the liver, takes a direct hit when this happens.

 Your liver depends on protein, vitamins, and energy to do its job.
 Malnutrition can cause fat buildup, inflammation, and reduced detox capacity.
-With long-term restriction or chronic purging, your liver may begin to break down muscle to survive.
+With long-term restriction or chronic purging, your liver may begin breaking down muscle tissue to survive.

 Vomiting or overusing laxatives can cause dangerous electrolyte imbalances.
 Your liver may struggle to maintain blood sugar and fluid levels, putting you at risk for metabolic stress.